bfirsh/pspec/README.md

  - Native ``assert`` statement instead of all that ``assertEqual`` rubbish. ([pytest](http://pytest.org/) has the code we need for this)
  - Contexts, before/after hooks, etc.

+It's going to be simple, Pythonic and use minimal magic.